Baggage Shipping to South Africa

 Important South Africa Customs Information

-As Standard there is a 3 day customs clearance delay for Personal Effects, South African Nationals must be in possession of a ZA passport and must be able to show exit and re-entry stamps in it.
+As standard, there is a 3-day customs clearance delay for personal effects.
+South African nationals must be in possession of a ZAID card and be able to provide their ID number upon request to be eligible for duty free entry of personal effects.

 Clothes sent to charities will be treated as commercial with duty and taxes applicable.